 A significant number of patients with asthma are poorly controlled by current treatments, leading to exacerbations, hospitalization and mortality.
-Biologic therapeutics approved for more severe patients only address the allergic or eosinophilic sub-types of asthma, meaning other patient sub-types remain under-served.
-These drugs must be administered in a clinical setting via intravenous delivery, and many come with warnings of serious side effects like anaphylaxis.
-There is significant need for a patient-friendly, oral add-on therapy to reduce exacerbations, providing additional treatment options before patients are put on biologics, and which addresses under-served sub-groups.
+Most biologic therapeutics approved for more severe patients only address the allergic or eosinophilic sub-types of asthma, meaning other patient sub-types remain under-served.
+These drugs must be administered via subcutaneous or intravenous delivery, and many come with warnings of serious side effects like anaphylaxis.
+There is significant need for a patient-friendly, oral, add-on therapy to reduce exacerbations, providing additional treatment options before patients are put on biologics, and which addresses under-served sub-groups.